-Chris Iannetta leaves game after being hit by pitch in face
+Chris Iannetta sent to hospital after being hit by pitch in mouth

-Arizona Diamondbacks catcher Chris Iannetta exited from Friday’s game against the Pittsburgh Pirates after being hit in the face by a pitch from Johnny Barbato.
+Arizona Diamondbacks catcher Chris Iannetta went to the hospital Friday night after being hit in the face by a pitch from Pittsburgh Pirates right-hander Johnny Barbato.

 Iannetta, who homered earlier in the game, was batting in the seventh inning when he turned into a 93-mph fastball that got away from the Pirates’ hurler.
 Once Ianetta turned his front shoulder, there was no place for him to go.
-Barbato’s pitch appeared to hit him squarely on the right side of his face.
+Barbato’s pitch appeared to hit him squarely in the mouth, which split his lip.

 [Join a Yahoo Daily Fantasy Baseball contest now]